zkopru-network/blind-find/specs/blind_find_v1.md

 ### Proof of Indirect Connection

-A Proof of Indirect Connection is a combined proof from two proof above:
+A Proof of Indirect Connection is composed of the two proofs above:
 1. [Proof of SMP](#Proof-of-SMP), provided by hub H.
 2. [Proof of Successful SMP](#Proof-of-Successful-SMP) created by user A itself.